openghg/openghg/doc/source/packaging.rst

   request can be merged into ``devel``.

-The result of this is that "devel" should contain the fully-working and tested, and most up-to-date version of ``pack and doc``.
+The result of this is that "devel" should contain the fully-working and tested, and most up-to-date version of ``OpenGHG``.
 However, this version should not be used for production runs.

 Defining a release
 ------------------

-We will release ``pack and doc`` regularly.
 Releases aim to be backwards compatible and capable of being used for production runs, at least for the functionality that is fully described in the tutorial.

 We use `semantic versioning <https://semver.org>`__ and take care